-Enticing a Minor Defense
+Enticing a Minor Defense Lawyer in Utah

 In Utah, enticing a minor covers instances of electronic communication, usually texting or internet chatting, between a minor and the accused which either resulted in the accused directly trying to seduce the minor into performing a sexual act or in the accused building a relationship with the minor which the accused then leveraged to try to lure the minor into performing a sexual act.

 It’s important to remember that being charged with any crime involving a minor can quickly and significantly ruin your life, regardless of your actual guilt.
 No matter how much faith you may have in the criminal justice system or in your innocence, it’s essential to hire an experienced Utah defense attorney as soon as possible.